Spinosad: Mode of action

-Use
+Uses

 Spinosad has been used around the world for the control of a variety of insect pests, including Lepidoptera, Diptera, Thysanoptera, Coleoptera, Orthoptera, and Hymenoptera, and many others.
 It was first registered as a pesticide in the United States for use on crops in 1997.
 Its labeled use rate is set at 1 ppm (1 mg a.i./kg of grain) and its maximum residue limit (MRL) or tolerance is set at 1.5 ppm.
 Spinosad's widespread commercial launch was deferred, awaiting final MRL or tolerance approvals in a few remaining grain-importing countries.
 It is considered a natural product, thus is approved for use in organic agriculture by numerous nations.
 Two other uses for spinosad are for pets and humans.
-Spinosad has recently been used in oral preparations (as Comfortis) to treat C. felis, the cat flea, in canines and felines; the optimal dose set for canines is reported to be 30 mg/kg.
+Spinosad has been used in oral preparations (as Comfortis) to treat C. felis, the cat flea, in canines and felines; the optimal dose set for canines is reported to be 30 mg/kg.

-Spinosad is sold under the trade names, Comfortis, Trifexis, and Natroba.
+Spinosad is sold under the brand names, Comfortis, Trifexis, and Natroba.
 Trifexis also includes milbemycin oxime.
 Comfortis and Trifexis brands treat adult fleas on pets; the latter also prevents heartworm disease.

 Natroba is sold for treatment of human head lice.
 Spinosad is also commonly used to kill thrips.

+Comfortis and Trifexis were withdrawn in the European Union.